Amateur Photographer verdict

 Canon has built the EOS R6 Mark II with an all-new 24MP full-frame sensor.
 Image credit: Andy Westlake

-On the subject of autofocus, the EOS R6 Mark II builds on the subject detection AF system previously seen in the EOS R3.
+Speaking of autofocus, the EOS R6 Mark II built on the subject detection AF system previously seen in the EOS R3.
 The camera can now recognise aircraft, trains and horses (including, rather wonderfully, zebras), as well as humans, cars, animals and birds.
-AF tracking is available in all focus modes, and Canon says autofocus continues to function in light levels as low as -6.5EV.
+AF tracking is available in all focus modes, and Canon claimed that autofocus continues to function in light levels as low as -6.5EV.

 40fps shooting with electronic shutter